sahsagar-google/oracle-toolkit/docs/user-guide.md

 ]
 ```

-### ASM disk group configuration file
+### ASM disk group configuration

-In the ASM disk group configuration, specify the disk group names, the ASM disk
+In the ASM disk group configuration, specify the disk group names, the disk
-names, and the associated block devices (the actual devices, not partitions) in
+names, and the associated block devices (the actual devices, not partitions) in a
 valid JSON format.

-When you run the toolkit, specify the path to the configuration file by using
+When you run the oracle-toolkit, specify the path to the configuration file by using
 either the `--ora-asm-disks` command line option or the `ORA_ASM_DISKS`
 environment variable.
 The file path can be relative or fully qualified.
 The file
 name defaults to `ask_disk_config.json`.
+Alternatively, pass the file content directly
+as a JSON using `--ora-asm-disks-json` parameter.
+If both are present,
+`--ora-asm-disks-json` takes precedence.

-The following example shows a properly formatted JSON ASM disk group
+The following example shows a properly formatted JSON ASM disk group configuration file:
-configuration file:

 ```json
 [